catalyst-cloud/catalystcloud-docs/source/orchestration/autoscaling.rst

 * A set of alarms that monitor the state of the instances in the auto-scaling group, and notify the auto-scaling group to scale out or scale in the cluster when load exceeds the configured thresholds
+* (Optional) Another alarm that monitors the health of auto-scaling group members, and automatically replaces them if they stop serving requests (see :ref: `auto-healing <orchestration-autohealing>`)

 The stack templates consist of the following files: